 Bertelsmann's objective is to achieve an appropriate representation of women in the company’s management.

 Talent management is of crucial importance in increasing diversity in top and senior management.
 For this purpose, the objective of one-third was set for the representation of women in Bertelsmann’s in-house talent pools.
-In this way, the balanced relationship between female (53%) and male (47%) employees throughout the company is to be increasingly reflected in the Group’s management echelons as well.
+In this way, the balanced relationship between female (53%, as of 2016) and male (47%, as of 2016) employees throughout the company is to be increasingly reflected in the Group’s management echelons as well.

 Since the 2011 Women in Leadership Conference, Bertelsmann has been focused on gender diversity.
 At the conference, women entrepreneurs from across Bertelsmann’s businesses discussed the framework of a gender diversity-oriented corporate culture.